Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations

 \rimtimsim\ calculates an expected flux per pixel based on the locations and magnitude of stars in the image.
 Each star is represented by a delta function that specifies its position on the detector and expected flux amplitude.
 The expected source flux is then calculated by convolving the sum of delta functions by an appropriately normalized point spread function (PSF) over the detector array.
 Finally other flux sources are added to the image, such as the expected sky flux and thermal background, to create the final expected source flux image.
 To include noise, the expected source flux is scaled according to the exposure time, and then the ``measured" flux is determined by randomly drawing from a Poisson distribution with the mean equal to the expected flux.

 For this work we assume a constant PSF and define the centroid of a star on the detector to within a four by four grid per pixel.
-This oversampling is adequate to simulate the effects that aliasing in the PSF would have on the photometric precision.
+This oversampling is adequate to accurately model crowding from stars with sub-pixel separations and to prevent systematic photometric errors in our simulations that may otherwise correlate with the position of the source relative to the center of a pixel.
 The model PSF was calculated via the python package \texttt{webbpsf}\footnote{\url{https://github.com/spacetelescope/webbpsf}} \citep{perrin2014}, where we adopted 8 mas of high-frequency pointing jitter (i.e., within a single exposure), assumed the optical center of detector assembly SCA07, an array at the edge of the WFI field of view, and an SED representative of a M0V star which is consistent with the average temperature of a star in our simulated catalog.